Skip to main content

 Must-Try Dishes: Garlic Noodles, Salt and Pepper Prawns, Ahi Tuna Carpaccio

-What makes it special: Vietnamese-French fusion tapas with late-night happy hour
+What Makes it Special: Vietnamese-French fusion tapas with late-night happy hour

-$$$ Walnut Creek
+$$ Walnut Creek Italian

 Family-run since 1996 with intimate booths and a traditional menu tuned for conversation.
 Sauced-right pastas and attentive pacing make it a dependable choice for relaxed, classic Italian dinners.